bccp/nbodykit/docs/source/algorithms/survey-power.rst

 The ``Position`` column, holding the Cartesian coordinates, is required for both the "data" and "randoms" catalogs.
-We provide the function :func:`nbodykit.transform.SkyToCartesion` for converting sky coordinates, in the form of right ascension, declination, and redshift, to Cartesian coordinates.
+We provide the function :func:`nbodykit.transform.SkyToCartesian` for converting sky coordinates, in the form of right ascension, declination, and redshift, to Cartesian coordinates.
 The conversion from redshift to comoving distance requires a cosmology instance, which can be specified via the